How To Get From Lima Airport to Miraflores or San Isidro

 As you pass through immigrations, get your passport stamped, receive your ’Welcome to Peru’ greeting and proceed to pick up your luggage, you begin to wonder “how do I get to my hotel?”.
-If you have booked accommodation already, your hotel is very likely to be located in the Miraflores district, one of the most popular and safest places in Lima.
-Even if you booked your accommodation outside Miraflores, this guide on how to get from the airport to Miraflores will serve you well because Miraflores is a convenient location with easy access to other districts like Lima’s downtown, San Isidro or Barranco.
+If you have booked accommodation already, your hotel is very likely to be located in the Miraflores or San Isidro district, one of the most popular and safest places in Lima.
+Even if you booked your accommodation outside Miraflores, this guide on how to get from the airport to Miraflores or San Isidro will serve you well because Miraflores is a convenient location with easy access to other districts like Lima’s downtown, or Barranco.

 Once you are ready to exit the airport to begin exploring Peru, you will have the following transportation options: